rishi-rj-s/grand-notifications/README.md

 - **⏱️ Progress indicator** - Optional visual timer shows users how long notifications will remain
 - **🔔 Multiple notification types** - Success, error, info, warning, and custom styles built in
 - **🧩 TypeScript support** - Full type definitions for improved developer experience
+- **🧭 Flexible positioning** - Place your toasts in any corner or center of the screen

 ### Performance Focused
 - **🚀 Optimized rendering** - Minimal DOM impact with efficient animations